agilepro/software-craftsmanship/docs/Coding/debugging-style.md

 ```

 The loop streams the document down, and then sets the timestamp.
 What could possibly be wrong?
-We don’t know at this point, so I need a little more information about what is actually going on in this loop at run time.
+We don't know at this point, so I need a little more information about what is actually going on in this loop at run time.
 Is the docStat.timeRemote set incorrectly, or is for some reason setModifiedDate not working.
 To get more information at run time, I am going to add some debug code.

 ## The Sloppy Way